 22. Not a Party Scene

 Except for Colombo, Arugam Bay, and Hikkaduwa, and a few other touristy areas, the party scene in Sri Lanka is limited.
 So if you are looking to party all night, the small tropical island is not for you.

 Indeed, most of the country lives around fishing and agriculture, with quiet evenings.

 Having said that, Sri Lankans love music, and they blast it from as early as 6 am.
-Which makes for unexpected and unwanted early wake-up.
+Which makes for an unexpected and unwanted early wake-up.

 23. Dress Conservatively

-While shorts and swimwear are acceptable along beach area, dress conservatively while traveling through the country.
+While shorts and swimwear are acceptable along the beach area, dress conservatively while traveling through the country.
 When visiting temples and other religious sites, bring a sarong to cover your shoulders and legs.

 24. Friendly People